synian/Autonomous-driving-algorithm-test-platform/README.md

-This project provides an Apollo-based autonomous driving simulation platform[Baidu Apollo EM Motion Planner](/https://arxiv.org/pdf/1807.08048.pdf).
+This project provides an Apollo-based autonomous driving simulation platform [[Baidu Apollo EM Motion Planner](/https://arxiv.org/pdf/1807.08048.pdf)].
 The software version used in this project is: CarSim2019.0+PreScan8.3.0+MatlabR2021a